ChibiOS/ChibiOS/readme.txt

 - NEW: Added to the UART driver the capability to return the number of not yet transferred frames when stopping an operation.
 - NEW: Added more compile-time checks to the various STM32 device drivers.
+- NEW: Improved LPC214x SPI driver, now it uses IRQs, it implements the new SPI device driver model.
-- NEW: Improved LPC214x SPI driver, now it uses IRQs and implements the new SPI device driver model.
+- NEW: Improved AT91SAM7 SPI driver, now it uses IRQs and DMAs, it implements the new SPI device driver model.
 - NEW: Added a simple STM32 ADC demo under ./testhal/STM32/ADC.
 - NEW: Added a simple STM32 CAN demo under ./testhal/STM32/CAN.
 - NEW: Added a simple STM32 PWM demo under ./testhal/STM32/PWM.